 The FileSaver interface enables asynchronous writes on individual files by dispatching events to event handler methods.
 Unless stated otherwise, the task source that is used in this specification is the FileSaver.
 This task source is used for any event task that is asynchronously dispatched, or for event tasks that are queued for dispatching.

 After its constructor has returned, a new FileSaver MUST asynchronously execute the following steps.
+They are referred to elsewhere as the FileSaver write algorithm.

 1. Set readyState to WRITING.